top of page

 Our Team

-Susanna Uchatius- Artistic Director
+Susanna Uchatius- Mentor (retired Artistic Director)

 Susanna Uchatius has worked for over 35 years directing, writing, acting and teaching theatre.
 Her theatre BFA is from SFU School for Contemporary Arts, voice at the Banff Centre for the Arts with Richard Armstrong, the UBC National Voice Intensive, and work with Anne Bogart of Siti Theatre NY to name a few.
 She is an Equity, CAEA member and also a member of IFTR (International Federation of Theatre Research).
 Susanna has been the Artistic Director of Theatre Terrific, Western Canada’s longest running inclusive theatre company for artists of all abilities in Vancouver, since 2005.
 She has written, directed and collaboratively developed over 22 professional, community and site-specific productions.
 She has pioneered an accessible respectful, rigorous and risk-taking theatre ensemble process, that collaboratively includes Equity and emerging actors of all abilities in the creation of high quality productions that take on universal human issues.
 Professional productions include, Naked Oranges, doGs, Dirty White, The Secret Son, The Glass Box, Egni’s Eye, I Love Mondays, HELLO and Being With: ELDERS.
 Vancouver Fringe Festival productions include All Sorts, Waiting for Go., Slowrunning, workin’,Ugly, Wordwear, Pantaloon’s Pawnshop, A Truck Full of Chickens, Portraits, Stuffed, Breath-Ahhh and also site specific works with large puppetry such as BEING ANIMAL and Hidden Stories; which were also performed in the Heart of the City Festival.
 Partnering with Vancouver Parks Board, Susanna collaboratively directed and wrote the large cast site specific musical works The Bread Project and WATER.
 She directed the groundbreaking DTES Opera Condemned for the Heart of the City Festival.
 She received the Nightswimming Pure Research Award for voice exploration, Metro Vancouver Inclusion Through Innovation Award and the company was nominated for a Jessie for Vancouver NOW 2016 “For persistent and ongoing commitment to inclusive casting and creative processes.”
 Theatre Terrific’s professional production of The Glass Box was published in Playwrights Canada Press and scenes from Egni’s Eye were juried to perform in the School of Theatre, Performance and Cultural Policy Studies at the University of Warwick.
 Susanna continues to collaboratively create inclusive theatre that supports the voices, unique perceptions and stories of humanity in all it’s diverse mosaic wonder.